FinanceFortress/zeroing/README.md

-Hello,his zeroing was created so that when laying out the site it is reflected correctly.
+Hello,this zeroing was created so that when laying out the site it is reflected correctly.